wanirepo/Grad_Stats_2019Spring/README.md

 Week 15 (6/11\*)    | No class  | -   |
 Week 16 (6/18)    | Final  | -   |

 _Note._ <br> \* I will be out of office on 3/26, 5/14, 5/28, 6/4, 6/11 for seminars and conferences.
-We should have three make-up classes for 5/14, 5/28, and 6/4. \*\*Assignments will be determined later.
+We should have three make-up classes for 5/14, 5/28, and 6/4. \*\*Assignments will be announced later.
 Weekly plan described above can be adjusted as our class develops.